Housing Rights of Persons with Disabilities

 The FHA requires that the landlord make "reasonable accommodations in rules, policies, practices and services when such accommodation may be necessary to afford such person equal opportunity to use and enjoy a dwelling."
 The landlord does not have to make changes that are too expensive or burdensome.
 If a reasonable accommodation is required, it is at the landlord's expense, not the tenant's.

 The federal regulations give two examples of reasonable accommodations concerning rules and policies.
 The first is a building that has a "no pets" policy.
-If a person who needs a seeing eye dog wishes to live there, the apartment building should allow an exception.
-The second example is a large complex which provides parking spaces for tenants.
+If a person who needs a seeing eye dog in the case of a vision impairment, or companion animal for a tenant with a mental disability that makes the tenant very anxious and nervous, wishes to live there, the apartment building should allow an exception.
+The other example is a large complex which provides parking spaces for tenants.
 The apartment must reserve a parking spot near the entrance for a tenant with a serious mobility impairment.

 The tenant will need to show that the accommodation is necessary to allow the tenant to use and enjoy the rental unit.
 If the requested change is just a preference of the tenant's, it is probably not enough to force the landlord to change a rule, policy, practice or service.
 The tenant will need to show that without the accommodation, some harm or problem will exist as a result of the disability.
 The tenant may need to have a doctor or other expert support the request for the accommodation.